 Charcoal produced by wildfires could trap carbon for hundreds of years and help mitigate climate change, according to new research just published.
 The extensive and unprecedented outbreak of wildfires in the arctic and the vast amounts of CO2 they are emitting have been hitting the headlines across the world.

 But a new Nature Geoscience study quantifies the important role that charcoal plays in helping to compensate for carbon emissions from fires.
-And the research team say that this charcoal could effectively “lock away” a considerable amount of carbon for years to come.
+And the research team says that this charcoal could effectively “lock away” a considerable amount of carbon for years to come.

-In an average year, wildfires around the world burn an area equivalent to the size of India and emit more carbon dioxide to the atmosphere than global road, rail, shipping, and air transport combined.
+In an average year, wildfires around the world burn an area equivalent to the size of India and emit more carbon dioxide into the atmosphere than the global road, rail, shipping, and air transport combined.
 As vegetation in burned areas regrows, it draws CO2 back out of the atmosphere through photosynthesis.